ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 For a label owner to initialize their state to begin monitoring a label, the following is provided:

-- The timestamp of each log entry that is on the direct path of the user's requested starting position and to its left.
+- In reverse order (from top to bottom), the timestamp of each log entry that is on the direct path of the user's requested starting position and to its left, stopping just after the first unexpired log entry (if any).
 - For each log entry in the list computed in step 1 of the first algorithm in
-  {{owner-algorithm}}, a `PrefixProof` corresponding to a binary ladder.
+  {{owner-algorithm}}, a `PrefixProof` corresponding to a search binary ladder.

 Users verify the proof as described in the first algorithm of
 {{owner-algorithm}}.